 (also the correct download link for anyone with a personal, professional, or

 Customers may go to

 for download links, the latest log-in data, details about their update maintenance,

-etc. Licensed users whose update maintenance has expired can receive upgrade offers from there.
-Note that licensed users of X-Ways Forensics and X-Ways Investigator
+etc. Those customers whose update maintenance or license has expired can receive upgrade/renewal

+offers from there.
+The password for users of X-Ways Forensics will change